• Skip to primary navigation

 The flavors will intensify the longer the cider sits.
 When it has reached your preferred level of spice/flavor, remove the citrus and spices with a slotted spoon so they don't become overpowering.

-• Serve in mugs and garnish with cinnamon sticks, ginger slices and orange or lemon slices, if desired.
+• Serve in mugs and garnish with cinnamon sticks, ginger slices and extra orange or lemon slices, if desired.

 Notes